 Flatbed Press and Gallery, located in the Flatbed Building, is a nationally recognized gallery and studio that exhibits contemporary artists’ works on paper.
 Flatbed also produces and sells the works created in its printmaking studio, including lithographs and relief prints that have been collected by several major museums.

 Co-Lab Projects is an artist-run nonprofit organization that provides exhibition space for local artists to display cutting-edge contemporary works (including video and film), installation pieces and performance art.
-Co-Lab will be presenting shows through October 2017 at the Demo Gallery on Congress Avenue, with plans to move into a new space in the near future.

 The City Theatre is an award-winning performing arts venue featuring Austin performers, directors and designers.
 Show tickets are value priced in order to keep the theater-going experience accessible to everyone.
 The City Theatre Company has been presenting plays and musicals for more than 10 years.